 This frozen peach bellini mocktail is a delicious and refreshing non-alcoholic drink.
 Use fresh or frozen peaches for an easy treat.
 It's also a perfect bellini mocktail for kids!

-The nice thing about these nonalcoholic peach bellinis are that they are frozen, delicious, and you ALMOST feel like it’s the real thing.
-But no alcohol involved, so they are perfect for pregnancy, kids, or anyone who just wants to enjoy a fancy, refreshing beverage that doesn’t have alcohol.
-In fact, I’m filing this recipe away for when my kids are older and want to feel a bit fancy in the summer.
-Very family-friendly.
+The nice thing about these nonalcoholic peach bellinis are that they are frozen, delicious, and you ALMOST feel like it's the real thing.
+But no alcohol involved, so they are perfect for pregnancy, kids, or anyone who just wants to enjoy a fancy, refreshing beverage that doesn't have alcohol.

-You can definitely use fresh or frozen peaches for this recipe.
-I used fresh yellow peaches, since it’s peach season, but it’s probably even easier to use frozen!
-Then you don’t have to peel and pit them.
+You can use fresh or frozen peaches for this recipe.
+I used fresh yellow peaches, since it's peach season, but it's probably even easier to use frozen!
+Then you don't have to peel and pit them.
 And then you have the bonus of being able to make peach bellini mocktails year-round and not having to wait for peach season.

 - Peaches - these can be fresh or frozen!
 Frozen is easy, but if I'm making this during the summer when peaches are in season, I love using fresh.